vishnu-saini/React-Basic-App/README.md

+In this basic app below topics are covered

+- Multiple Component
+- State
+- Event Binding
+- Passing event to children
+- Routing

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>